-A copy of the Diversity and Inclusion Policy is available in the business conduct section of the Group's website at https://begagroup.com.au/business-conduct/;
+A copy of the Diversity and Inclusion Policy is available in the business conduct section of the Group's website.

-The strategy has been communicated through CEO updates with-three strategic pillars formulated to ensure focus on key areas requiring action.
+The strategy has been communicated through CEO updates, the People and Capability Team and Internal communication methods with three strategic pillars formulated to ensure focus on key areas requiring action.